-- Leadership Assessment and Development (LEAD): LEAD facilitates the discovery of your personal management strengths and weaknesses through a series of self-assessments.
+- Leading People and Organizations (LEAD): LEAD facilitates the discovery of individual management strengths and weaknesses through a series of self-assessments, experiential activities, and case studies on team and group dynamics.
 Based off of the assessment results, you will develop a personal learning plan to help improve your abilities.

 - Integrative core curriculum: You will master the core areas of accounting, finance, strategic issues and applications, marketing and supply chain management, operations and supply chain management, statistics and decision modeling, and economics.

 - Design and Sustainability: We feel strongly that MBA students must be equipped with creative thinking for problem-solving and an awareness of how business impacts people and the planet.
 Because of this conviction, we require each student to take two core courses on design and sustainability.

 - In the fall, you will learn the principles of sustainability, creating a foundational platform for building sustainable value in business.
 You will also discover how you can turn the social and global issues of the day into business opportunities.